nrvcf/nrvcf.github.io/README.md

 bundle install
 ```

 That's it!
-You can use any Rack-based application server to see the site.
+You can use any web server to see the site.
 If you'd like, use Jekyll's built-in webserver by typing ```jekyll --server``` inside your project directory.

 Directory Structure
 ===================

+???

 Adding Content
 ==============